andreabertanzon/FillColor/README.md

 user interface, and the Controller.

-The operation of checking for a winner is done contunuosly by an observable list that as soon as it finds a winning combination returns the winner and a pop up window declaring the winning player is opened and the game reset.
+The operation of checking for a winner is done contunuosly by an observable list that as soon as it finds a winning combination returns the winner and a pop up window declaring the winning player is opened and the game resets itself.